stetson06/tester-repository1/2022-01-20-customer-segmentation.md

 # Data Overview  <a name="data-overview"></a>

-We are primarily looking to discover segments of customers based upon their transactions within *food* based product areas so we will need to only select those.
+We are primarily looking to discover segments of customers based upon their transactions within *food*-based product areas so we will need to only select those.

 In the code below, we:

 * Import the required python packages & libraries
 * Import the tables from the database
-* Merge the tables to tag on *product_area_name* which only exists in the *product_areas* table
+* Merge the tables to add the *product_area_name* column, which only exists in the *product_areas* table
 * Drop the non-food categories
 * Aggregate the sales data for each product area, at customer level
 * Pivot the data to get it into the right format for clustering
-* Change the values from raw dollars, into a percentage of spend for each customer (to ensure each customer is comparable)
+* Change the values from raw dollars into a percentage of spend for each customer (i.e., by row, to ensure each customer is comparable)

 <br>
 ```python
 # import required Python packages
 from sklearn.cluster import KMeans
 from sklearn.preprocessing import MinMaxScaler